Yallourn Power Station: Closure announcement

 On 10 March 2021, it was announced that the closure date for Yallourn W had been revised from 2032 to 2028 due to low wholesale electricity prices as well as rising operating costs.
-A 350MW battery is set to be completed by 2026.
+A 350 MW battery is set to be completed by 2026.

 Engineering heritage award

 The power station site is listed as an Engineering Heritage National Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program.

 Popular culture

 In 1934, Jessie Deakin Brookes wore a costume for the Pageant of Nations celebrating the centenary of Victoria, created by Thelma Thomas.
 It featured three Melbourne buildings, the Murray Darling river and irrigation system and its headpiece was modelled on the Yallourn power station transmission tower.
 It was the inspiration of the exhibition Velvet, Iron, Ashes at the State Library in Victoria in 2019-2020.